Al Alberts: Music career

 The Four Aces recorded the song "Three Coins in the Fountain", written by Jule Styne for the film of the same name.
 The song hit the No. 1 bestselling record twice in 1954, and won the Academy Award for Best Original Song the same year.
 Alberts also popularized the song "On the Way to Cape May", first through recording it, and then by performing it often on his later television show and specials.

 The Four Aces biggest hit was "Love Is a Many-Splendored Thing", which was the theme to the 1955 film starring William Holden and Jennifer Jones.
 The song was a number one hit for four weeks, and it also won the Academy Award for best song.

 In 1960, he recorded "On the Way to Cape May", a song about a man and woman falling in love on their way to Cape May, New Jersey.
-The song, written by Maurice "Buddy" Nugent, is a summertime anthem for the Philadelphia, Delaware Valley, and South Jersey areas.
+The song, written by Maurice "Buddy" Nugent, is a summertime anthem for the Philadelphia and South Jersey areas.
 The song became popular without the push of a major record label.
 It has become popular in a variety of 21st-century media, such as XM satellite and internet radio, and also enjoys regular airplay on many Delaware Valley AM and FM stations.